alper/alpernl/content/posts/old-tech-233/index.md

 That I wasn't feeling up to taking the thing apart is one thing, but I thought the old geezer with his years of experience could pull it off blindfolded with both hands tied to his back. **Apparently not.**

-He even could not order a replacement remote for me and referred me to yet another specialty audio shop somewhere in the Hague.
+He even could not order a replacement remote for me and referred me to yet another specialty audio shop somewhere in the Hague[^1].

-(I understand where the guy is coming from.
+[^1]: I understand where the guy is coming from.
 The target audiences of these kind of shops are people who have oodles money to spend and who are fundamentally stupid.
-I am not one of those people.)
+I am not one of those people.

 **Long story short:** I looked around online a bit.
 A Dutch guy was selling replacement remotes for €85 (!).
 Fortunately [Charles Hyde & Son](http://www.chsinteractive.co.uk/) had the same remote for £19.
 Postage and handling added a tenner but it was still a lot cheaper.